Sensitivity analysis of spatio-temporal models describing nitrogen transfers, transformations and losses at the landscape scale: Results and Discussion

 \section{Results and Discussion}

-Some examples of the detailed sensitivity analysis applied on each NitroScape outcome are presented next.
-Section \ref{subsec:Dynamic sensitivity analysis} compares the dynamic sensitivity analysis of two spatially-aggregated variables.
+This section shows and discusses a few examples of the detailed sensitivity analysis applied on the 29 $N_r$-related output variables of the NitroScape model.
+Section \ref{subsec:Dynamic sensitivity analysis} compares the temporal sensitivity analysis of two spatially-aggregated variables.
 Section \ref{subsec:Spatial sensitivity analysis} compares the spatial sensitivity analysis of two temporally-aggregated variables.
-The correspondence between spatial and dynamic sensitivity analyses is briefly discussed in Section \ref{subsec:Correspondence}.

-The results of the sensitivity analysis of the ensemble of NitroScape outcomes, spatially- and temporally-aggregated, are summarized in Section \ref{subsec:Synthese}.
-Extracting conclusions from the ensemble of results of the detailed spatial and dynamic sensitivity analyses is out of the scope of this work.
+The correspondence between spatial and temporal sensitivity analyses is briefly discussed in Section \ref{subsec:Correspondence}.
+The results of the sensitivity analysis of the ensemble of the 29 spatially- and temporally-aggregated outputs are summarized in Section \ref{subsec:Synthese}.
+Extracting conclusions from the ensemble of results of the detailed spatial and temporal sensitivity analyses is out of the scope of this study.